FG gives BUA nod to re-open $400m facility at PH terminal – The Sun Nigeria

-Seven months into the dispute between the management of BUA Group and the Nigerian Port Authority (NPA) over the stoppage of the commissioning of the $400 million BUA Ports and Terminal, Port Harcourt, Rivers State, the company, yesterday, said it was re-opening the facility for operations.
+Seven months into the dispute between the management of BUA Group and the Nigerian Port Authority (NPA) over the stoppage of the commissioning of the $400 million BUA Ports and Terminal, Port Harcourt, Rivers State, the company has said it was re-opening the facility for operations.

-The management, in a statement yesterday, said it has received official communications to that effect in line with the decision on the earlier and consistent stand that all parties respect the content and the spirit of the concession agreement of the facility.
+The management, in a statement, said it had received official communications to that effect in line with the decision on the earlier and consistent stand that all parties respect the content and the spirit of the concession agreement of the facility.

-BUA explained it remained committed and has put in place structures to develop a best-in-class terminal to serve not only users of the Rivers port but also, the recently constructed $400 million foods manufacturing complex adjacent to the terminal.
+BUA explained it remained committed and had put in place structures to develop a best-in-class terminal to serve not only users of the Rivers port but also, the recently-constructed $400 million foods manufacturing complex adjacent to the terminal.

 “This decision is in line with our earlier and consistent stand that all parties respect the content and the spirit of the concession agreement of the facility.